-9. NBCRNA dues & AANA membership dues
+8. NBCRNA & AANA Membership Dues

-DNAP students enrolled in the CRNA completion degree format are expected to maintain current certification or recertification through the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA) of the American Association of Nurse Anesthetists (AANA).
-The NBCRNA's charge for certification or recertification is the DNAP student's responsibility.
+Students are expected to maintain current certification through the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA) of the American Association of Nurse Anesthetists (AANA).
+The NBCRNA charge for certification and recertification is the student's responsibility.

-DNAP students enrolled in the CRNA completion degree format are also expected to maintain active AANA membership throughout the program.
-The AANA's charge for membership is the DNAP student's responsibility.
+Students are also expected to maintain active AANA membership throughout the program.
+The AANA's charge for membership is the student's responsibility.